Nethereum/Wonka/README.md

 # Wonka

-A business rules engine (for both the .NET platform and the <a target="_blank" href="https://en.wikipedia.org/wiki/Ethereum">Ethereum</a> platform) that is inherently metadata-driven.
+A <a target="_blank" href="https://en.wikipedia.org/wiki/Business_rules_engine">business rules engine</a> (for both the .NET platform and the <a target="_blank" href="https://en.wikipedia.org/wiki/Ethereum">Ethereum</a> platform) that is inherently metadata-driven.
 Once the rules are written into a markup language and are parsed/deserialized by the .NET form of the engine, these rules can then be serialized onto the blockchain using Nethereum, stored within a smart contract (i.e., the Ethereum version of the engine) built using the Solidity language.
 Basically, after providing a number of rules and populating a record, a user can use Nethereum to submit the populated record for validation by the rules engine, whether it exists in .NET or the blockchain.

 ## Features